turbolytics/sql-flow/README.md

 {"city":"San Francisco556","city_count":1}
 ```

-The `dev invoke` command enables testing a sql-flow pipeline configuration on a batch of test data.
-This enables fast feedback local development before launching a sql-flow consumer that reads from kafka.
+The `dev invoke` command enables testing a SQLFlow pipeline configuration on a batch of test data.
+This enables fast feedback local development before launching a SQLFlow consumer that reads from kafka.

 ## Configuration

-The heart of sql-flow is the pipeline configuration file.
+The heart of SQLFlow is the pipeline configuration file.
 Each configuration file specifies:

 - Kafka configuration
 - Pipeline configuration